Nau-media-AG/impact-helper/README.md

 - You won't receive automatic updates
 - You're responsible for manually updating the script
 - You may miss important bug fixes and new features

-## About This Repository

-The `helper.js` file is automatically synchronized with the latest version from impact.naudata.ch every day, ensuring this repository always contains the most recent version of the script.

 ## Support